MA 110 5 credits

 Medical Office I

-Beginning skills for use in the business/medical office, including computers, reception, appointment scheduling, office mail, telephone skills, medical filing, medical coding and insurance forms.
+Beginning skill for use in the business/medical office, including computers, reception, appointment scheduling, office mail, telephone skills, medical filing, medical coding and insurance forms.
+(Formerly HCA 110.)
 Prerequisites: acceptance into the medical assistant program or instructor signature.

 Body Structure and Function

-Study of body structure and function of body systems and related diseases commonly associated with each system.
+Study of body structure and function of body systems and related disease commonly associated with each system.
 Diagnostic and laboratory procedures used for diagnoses are discussed throughout the course.
-Prerequisite: acceptance into the medical assistant program or instructor signature.
+(Formerly HCA 111.)
+Prerequisites: acceptance into the medical assistant program or instructor signature.

 Basic concepts of pharmacology, including basic drug categories and use of most commonly prescribed medications in the medical office.
-Includes a review of math concepts related to medications, dose calculations, administration principles, injection preparation and site choice, and safety practices associated with medication administration.
-Prerequisite: acceptance into the medical assistant program or instructor's signature.
+Includes a review of math concepts related to medications, dose calculations, administration principles, injection preparations and site choice, and safety practices associated with medication administration.
+(Formerly HCA 112.)
+Prerequisites: acceptance into the medical assistant program or instructor signature.

-Meets requirements of the AIDS Omnibus Bill passed by the Washington state Legislature regarding HIV/AIDS education for employees working in a health-care setting.
-OSHA's bloodborne pathogens standard concerning universal precautions is emphasized.
-Prerequisite: acceptance into the medical assistant program or instructor's signature.
+Meets requirement of the AIDS Omnibus Bill passed by the Washington State legislature regarding HIV/AIDS education for employees working in a health care setting.
+OSHA’s bloodborne pathogens standard concerning universal precautions is emphasized.
+(Formerly HCA 113.)
+Prerequisites: acceptance into the medical assistant program or instructor signature.

 Clinical Procedures I

 Introduction to clinical procedures for the medical office, including taking a medical history, exam room preparations, vital signs and measurements, assisting with minor surgery, medical asepsis and infection control, universal precautions for blood and body fluids, principles of rehabilitation and charting.
-Prerequisite: acceptance into the medical assistant program or instructor's signature.
+(Formerly HCA 115.)
+Prerequisites: acceptance into the medical assistant program or instructor signature.

-Includes integrated computer applications and development of professional written communication skills for use in the medical office, and principles of customer relations.
-Prerequisite: acceptance into the medical assistant program or instructor's signature.
+Includes integrated computer applications and development of professional written communication skills for use in the medical office, and principles of consumer relations.
+(Formerly HCA 116.)
+Prerequisites: acceptance into the medical assistant program or instructor signature.

 Medical Law and Ethics

 Study of workplace legalities, including a basic overview of the legal system and legal and ethical considerations for the medical assistant in the medical office.
-Topics include medical records, management, medical contracts, concepts of health-care reform and workplace responsibilities, including confidentiality, informed consent and patient rights.
-Prerequisite: acceptance into the medical assistant program or instructor's signature.
+Topics include medical records, management, medical contracts, concepts of health care reform and workplace responsibilities, including confidentiality, informed consent and patient rights.
+(Formerly HCA 118.)
+Prerequisites: acceptance into the medical assistant program or instructor signature.

 Medical Office II: Advanced Office Skills

 Develops advanced skill in the use of computer systems for office billing procedures, including established accounts, accounts receivable and accounts payable, payroll inventory control, collections, and purchasing.
 Explores the basic types of medical insurance, study of claims processing and third-party reimbursement.
-Prerequisites: HCA 110 or instructor's signature.
+(Formerly HCA 120.)
+Prerequisites: MA 110 or instructor signature.

 Clinical Procedures II

 Covers the principles of nutrition and dietary modifications as a form of treatment.
 Develop clinical skills in the following areas: care of cardiac patients (including EKGs), pediatrics, reproductive health, GI, pulmonary, ortho, neuro and EENT.
-Prerequisites: acceptance into the medical assistant program and continued good standing in program.
+(Formerly HCA 125.)
+Prerequisites: acceptance in the medical assistant program, continued good standing in program.

 Clinical Procedures III

 General introduction to the medical laboratory and use of the microscope.
-Topics of study include principles of safe specimen collection, handling and testing, phlebotomy, introduction to microbiology and hematology with special attention given to CLIA waived testing, urinalysis, principles of safe medication administration, and care of the diabetic patient.
-Prerequisites: acceptance into the medical assistant program, continued good standing in program.
+Topics of study include principles of safe specimen collection, handling and testing, phlebotomy; introduction to microbiology and hematology with special attention given to CLIA waived testing, urinalysis, principles of safe medication administration, and care of the diabetic patient.
+(Formerly HCA 135.)
+Prerequisites: acceptance in the medical assistant program, continued good standing in program.

 Focus is on the externship experience (HCA/MA 260) and transitioning from student to professional medical assistant.
-Prerequisite: concurrent enrollment in HCA 260.
+(Formerly HCA 265.)
+Prerequisite: concurrent enrollment in MA 260.